nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

    </connection>
 ```

-There are two kinds of connections for logging: One for a binary form that will be sent to the ground system, and a text version for displaying on the text console.
+There are two kinds of connections for logging: One for a binary form that will be sent to the ground system, and a text version for displaying on standard output of the target machine.

-##### Telemetry Connections
+### 3.2.5 Telemetry Connections

+The telemetry output ports are connected to the `chanTlm` component.

+`Ref/MathSender/MathSenderComponentAi.xml`, line 872:

 ```xml
    <!-- Telemetry Connections -->